Criticism of Greenpeace: Greenland indigenous complaints

 In 2010, when Cairn Energy found initial traces of natural gas in one of its test wells that indicate the possibility of much larger hydrocarbon deposits, Greenpeace sent its ship, the Esperanza, into a stand-off with the Danish navy near Cairn's oil platforms.
 Many members of the community were angry with Greenpeace telling youngsters not to eat whale or seal, which the Inuit have eaten for centuries.
 As a result, Cairn Energy has gotten a warmer welcome than many environmentalists have hoped for.
 One person said this was "because it is for the greater good."
 A reference to the potential revenue energy exploration could bring to offset the $500 million annual grant from Denmark which could transform the economy and lead to Greenland independence.

 However, Aqqaluk Lynge, from the Inuit Circumpolar Council, said an influx of foreign companies and workers could mean the natives "risk being a minority in our own country."
 He added that "One thing is for sure, yes Greenland has a chance to be rich, it's something that is essential for the people of Greenland to discuss and then decide if we want forced industrialisation."
 Greenpeace also stopped the trade of sealskin, something Greenlanders have never forgotten.

 Neo-luddism

 Several publications have accused Greenpeace of being anti-technology.
 In an editorial in the Register, Andrew Orlowski cites Greenpeace's opposition to research on nuclear fusion.
 Orlowski points out the incoherent and contradictory argument by Greenpeace that nuclear fusion is non-viable but then warns of the dangers that commercial nuclear fusion posed on the environment despite their claims that nuclear fusion is difficult to achieve.
 Other publications also criticized Greenpeace's stand against genetically modified crops and the unlawful destruction of those crops by its members.

 Nuclear fusion

-Greenpeace falsely claimed that nuclear fusion is unsafe and produces waste like nuclear fission.
-However, nuclear fusion does not produce long lived nuclear waste nor is there a meltdown risk because the conditions required to sustain nuclear fusion mean that if there is a containment breach, the fusion reaction would simply halt.
+Greenpeace claimed that nuclear fusion is unsafe and produces waste like nuclear fission.
+However, ITER and other organizations state that nuclear fusion does not produce long lived nuclear waste nor is there a meltdown risk because the conditions required to sustain nuclear fusion mean that if there is a containment breach, the fusion reaction would simply halt.
+The topic is highly debated because most forms of easily accessible fusion have extremely high neutron flux which would create highly radioactive waste and some designs rely on lithium breeding blankets to produce fuel which would also become highly irradiated.